Rachel Fox: Mind Body Coach

 For instance, perseverance is no. 24 on my character strengths report, but if I am working on supporting a client, (expressing my top strengths), perseverance becomes my greatest strength!

 Another factor is interest.
-If something holds a great amount of interest for us, we will more likely pull on our character strengths from the bottom of the report!
+If we are involved in something holds a great amount of interest for us, we will more likely pull on our character strengths from the bottom of the report!

-These are known as ‘phasic’ strengths.
-It’s not that the ones at the bottom are weaknesses, more that for the most part they don’t show up in your personality, but when you are naturally expressing who you are, they rise to the top!
+The ones at the bottom of the list that you express when you are in your passions or curiosity, are known as ‘phasic’ strengths.
+It’s not that the ones at the bottom are weaknesses, more that they don’t typically show up regualrly in your personality, but when you are naturally expressing who you are, they rise to the top!

 Another wonderful way to use your character strengths is by creating a list of all the times when you did something you felt proud of.
-Think of times when someone praised you or a time when you felt good about something you did or were a part of something big.
+Think of times when you felt really proud of something you did, or were a part of something that made a difference to someone’s life.

-Also, include moments where you felt like you were exactly where you were meant to be.
-Perhaps moments that you can think back on and feel ‘lifted’.
+Also, include moments where you felt like you were exactly where you were meant to be – Moments that you can think back on and feel lifted or inspired.

 Look at each of these moments and see what character strengths you were expressing at that time.

 These moments are where you were being exactly who you are.
-It can be as simple as paying someone a compliment, or when you were there for a friend or family member.
-Perhaps you planned a big trip or an event.
+It can be as simple as paying someone a compliment and it was exactly what they needed to hear, or when you were there for a friend or family member.
+Perhaps you planned a big trip or an event that was a success.

 If you would like to take the VIA character strengths test, simply follow this link.
 It’s FREE.